Yen hits new session highs after Abe resignation; dollar weakened by Fed

 The dollar fell to as low as 92.418 versus a basket of currencies while Powell was speaking, then quickly recovered.
 But it started to slide again overnight, extending losses in early London trading.

-At 0726 GMT, the dollar index was at 92.477, down 0.6% on the day and almost as low as it was in the initial sell-off on Thursday.
+At 0726 GMT, the dollar index was at 92.477 =USD, down 0.6% on the day and almost as low as it was in the initial sell-off on Thursday.

 Commerzbank FX analyst Thu Lan Nguyen wrote to clients that this new strategy turned U.S. monetary policy into a black box - a system whose workings cannot be understood from the outside - as it suggested the Fed was not following any specific formula to determine when to hike rates and could choose the time period over which to measure average inflation.